prasantadh/fyp-workshop/README.md

   - Do we need a database?
 Yes.
   - Do we need an ORM?
 May be not.
 Once you know working with databases, an ORM will help.
 Full-stack frameworks will often manage migrations for you too.
+  They often also help generate fake data for testing.
   However, these are conveniences once you know what you are doing--not necessarily the best entry tools.
   - In essence, if there is a simpler solution available to achieve our goals,